linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 and the $(date '+%m/%d/%Y') command
 {{< /output >}}

-### Deleting Lines
+### Delete Lines

 Sed can also delete lines for you.
 The syntax for determining which lines to delete is the same used for selecting lines.
 You just replace the `p` with `d` to have Sed delete the matching lines.

-The following example combines a substitute expression with a delete expression and writes the results directly to the file:
+The following example combines a substitute expression with a delete expression and writes the results directly to the file.

     sed -i -e 's/either/it/g' -e '/date/d' example-heredoc.txt